kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW2.md

 ## Bonus tasks

  1. How many principal components can you 'explain' by the known sample metadata?
+(2 point)
  2. How many replicates do you need to detect detect 80% of the genes that are at least 2-fold differentially expressed in the full dataset?
+(2 points)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1NjU3NDA5N119
+eyJoaXN0b3J5IjpbMTUyODE2NzAwNl19
 -->